Cruising is a great way for women to see the world

 What precautions can I take to be safe?

-Think of it like any heavily touristed area.
+Think of it like any heavily packed tourist area.
 Common sense pays off.
-No matter where you travel, keep your eyes open and be aware of your surroundings.
+No matter where you are, keep your eyes open and be aware of your surroundings.
 If you’re traveling with a friend or a group, stay with each other.
-If not, never tell anyone that you are in a cabin by yourself.
+If not, never tell anyone that you are in a room by yourself.
 Don’t walk alone in the dark.
 Keep your purse tucked in close to your body.
 If you go shopping, keep the items in bags and take them directly back to your room.
 Lock up your passport and valuables.
 If you can, check in with someone every time you go back to your cabin.
 If you go on an excursion, stay with the group.
 Watch the time and make sure you are not late for the transportation back to the ship.

 Are there cruises for women only?
 How can I find a travel companion?